RobbieHember/fcgadgets/README.md

 * Aerial fertilization
 * Underplanting fire-impacted forests
 * Salvage logging beetle-impacted forests under varying fibre utilization intensities

+## Users
+The fcgadgets

+## Dependencies
+Much of the in-house background science and analysis in support of the fcgadgets package is organized in the **fcexplore** package.
+The spatial reference system for many projects relies on information and processing from the BC1ha package.

 ## List of modules & methods
 ### BiomassFromTASSorTIPSY: